pierce-shelby/pierce/README.md

-## Home :house: is where the heart :heart: is.
+## Home is where the heart :heart: is.
 <!--this README.md is a Personal Profile which will present at GitHub profile-->
 ![jpg](/resources/IronMan.jpg)